 (2) Denominational Course Requirements.
-Courses in denominational history, polity, and doctrine are required by the following denominations: African Methodist Episcopal, Baptist, Christian Methodist Episcopal, Church of God in Christ, United Methodist, and United Presbyterian U.S.A.
+Courses in denominational history, polity, and doctrine are required by I.T.C. for the following denominations: African Methodist Episcopal, Baptist, Christian Methodist Episcopal, Church of God in Christ, United Methodist, and United Presbyterian U.S.A.